ericbalawejder/password-generator/README.md

 ```
 $ javac -version
 ```
-Setting the JAVA_HOME Environment Variable.
+Setting the `JAVA_HOME` Environment Variable.
 ```
 $ sudo update-alternatives --config java

 There is only one alternative in link group java (providing /usr/bin/java): /usr/lib/jvm/java-11-openjdk-amd64/bin/java
 Nothing to configure.
 ```
 Copy the path from your preferred installation.
-Then open /etc/environment:
+Then open `/etc/environment`:
 ```
 $ sudo nano /etc/environment
 ```